Part I

 Your nervous system may interpret transformation as existential threat.

-If/then: if panic spikes during endings, then slow your exhale and feel your feet before deciding anything.
+If panic spikes during endings, slow your exhale and feel your feet before deciding anything.

 The wisdom: Learn to distinguish actual danger from the discomfort of release.
-You are not what’s dissolving—you are the awareness that holds both the letting go and the becoming.
+Return to your breath, feel your feet, and remember: you are not what is changing—you are the one who witnesses the change.

 The Seduction of Premature Action